larsks/blog.oddbit.com-posts/post/2020-07-28-you-cant-get-an-n95-mask-now-w.md

 #### Review

-This product consists of a two-layer hard shell with a replaceable filter inserted between the inner and outer layers, and with silicone around the edges to achieve a better seal to the face.
+The [O2 Canada Curve Respirator][] consists of a two-layer hard shell with a replaceable filter inserted between the inner and outer layers, and with silicone around the edges to achieve a better seal to the face.
 The advantage of a hard shell is that the respirator will not collapse against your face when breathing hard.
 A potential disadvantage is that, given its generally rigid structure, the shape may not match your facial structure well enough to seal properly.
 Unfortunately, the only way to know if it fits and is comfortable is to buy one and try it out.
 My parents did this, and my mother found it to fit well, but my father did not.
 Because this mask is both expensive and not returnable, acquiring one represents something of a financial risk.
 As a final note about fit, I will mention that this respirator is available in only one size but in two shapes, intended for different nose bridges.

 The key advantage of this product -- originally developed for the Asian market as a respirator for use in polluted areas -- is its filter.
 This filter